 When can I go back?

-In theory, you CAN get to the 'end' of your journey, turn round and go back to the spot you were at last, but then you'll have to keep going.
+Once you've moved on, you can't go straight back to whatever mooring spot you were at last - you need to keep going on a progressive journey.
 If you do just shuffle between the same few mooring places in the same area, the Canal and River Trust are likely to target you for not being on a 'bona fide journey'.

 What kind of journey is 'bona fide'?

 Moving on is half the enjoyment of living on a boat.
 It's also part of the deal if you don't have a home mooring.
 If you're thinking of keeping your boat in the same spot on the towpath close to the station, supermarket or a favourite pub, then please just don’t buy a boat.
-It's not about whether you can get away with it - it's just not cool to deny other boaters a turn there as well.
+It's not about whether you can get away with it - it's simply selfish to deny other boaters a turn there as well.

 The letter of the law is vague but its spirit is clear: we have a right to live aboard a boat and to stay in one place on the towpath for 14 days before moving on as part of a bona fide journey.
 The spirit of the law is basically good!
 The last thing we need is new legislation that effectively outlaws our way of life, so please be a good boater!